Your Ultimate MLA Format Guide & Generator

 Pausch, Randy.
 Really Achieving Your Childhood Dreams.
 18 Sept.
 2007, McConomy Auditorium, Pittsburgh.

 Begin the citation with the name of the speaker.
-This person’s name should be reversed.
-If the lecture has a title, place it, along with a period, in italics after the speaker’s name.
+This person's name should be reversed.
+If the lecture has a title, place it in the citation, along with a period, in italics.
 State the date on which the lecture was conducted, followed by a comma.
 Conclude your citation with the location/venue name and the city in which it occurred, separated by a comma.